Statins and Cancer

 Statins inhibit oxidant enzymes like reduced nicotinamide adenine dinucleotide phosphate (NAD[P]H) oxidase and myeloperoxidase.
 They reduce endothelial dysfunction mainly by their ability to enhance endothelial nitric oxide bioavailability, which is achieved by several mechanisms.
 The antioxidant properties of statins extend to organ protection especially the myocardium and the lungs.

-A recent meta-analysis of various studies concluded that when patients take statins for cholesterol issue, it has the added benefit of reducing risk for liver cancer substantially.
+A meta-analysis of various studies concluded that when patients take statins for cholesterol issue, it has the added benefit of reducing risk for liver cancer substantially.
 People who took statins for years had over 30% lower risk of developing hepatocellular carcinoma.
 This reduction was across both sexes and different ages.
 The reduction was found to be more prevalent in Asian populations than Western ones.

 The magnitude of the risk reduction was found to be large, so even though there is a margin for error the results are likely to hold up.
 A scientists at M.D.
 Anderson Cancer Center was quoted as calling for a large prospective study to validate the results, Studies have also found statin users are less likely to have liver cirrhosis and the liver disease hepatitis.

 A Danish study found statin usage may reduce the risk of the type of brain and nervous system cancer called gliomas when the statins were used in the long term.
 This is an example of a pleotropic effect of statins.
+However, another study found a "borderline increased risk" of glioma formation was associated with statin use.

 Statins may find some use in immunosuppression following transplants in cancer patients.